Selective disk backup and restore for Azure virtual machines

 az backup job show --vault-name {vaultname} --resource-group {resourcegroup} -n {BackupJobID}

-This command helps get the details of the backed-up disks and excluded disks as shown below:
+The following command helps get the details of the backed-up disks and excluded disks:

 "Backed-up disk(s)": "diskextest_OsDisk_1_170808a95d214428bad92efeecae626b; diskextest_DataDisk_0; diskextest_DataDisk_1", "Backup Size": "0 MB",